immersve/immersve-docs/docs/guides/card-funding.md

 ## Funding Source Provisioning

-A funding source is created by a request to the [claim a funding source for an account](/api-reference/claim-a-funding-source-for-an-account) endpoint.
+A Funding Source is created by a request to the [claim a Funding Source for an account](/api-reference/claim-a-funding-source-for-an-account) endpoint.
 The funding wallet may be an EOA or a smart contract implementing the ERC-1271 interface.

 ## Funding Process

-On-chain funding can be done at any time regardless of card or funding source provisioning.
+On-chain funding can be done at any time regardless of card or Funding Source provisioning.
-A funding source can be loaded with digital assets without using Immersve APIs by depositing funds directly to our smart contract.
+A Funding Source can be loaded with digital assets without using Immersve APIs by depositing funds directly to our smart contract.

 However, our APIs aim to reduce the complexity of determining what is the amount of digital assets needed to meet a users desired spend in their desired fiat currency.
 They also provide pre-built `smart-contract-write` transactions for successful interactions with the Immersve smart contract.